And people are rightfully cheering. They also announced their API platform today.

 Speech Feature on Android: User

-asked about the absence of a speech feature for ChatGPT on Android devices.@elektronisade
+@gd2xasked about the absence of a speech feature for ChatGPT on Android devices.@elektronisadesuggested that ad blocker DNS or services might be intervening, after disabling which,@gd2xconfirmed the issue was resolved. -

 Various Issues and Discussons about OpenAI: Numerous users brought up their concerns and discussions about various aspects of OpenAIâs services.
 The topics included unclear information about the ChatGPT message limit over time (